VFPX/Win32API/functions_alphabetical.md

 ***

 [InternetGetLastResponseInfo](libraries/wininet/InternetGetLastResponseInfo.md)
-Retrieves the last Microsoft® Win32® Internet function error description or server response on the thread calling this function.
+Retrieves the last Microsoftï¿½ Win32ï¿½ Internet function error description or server response on the thread calling this function.

 ***